 John smiled.
 “What pain?”

-If you are physically dependent on your pain medications and concerned about being abruptly or eventually cut-off, give us a call.
+If you are physically dependent on your pain medications and concerned about being abruptly or eventually cut-off, give us a call or schedule a callback.
 There are a lot of people out there who are taking this leap.
 You, too, may be amazed at the taste of freedom like that which John enjoys.

 Joan Shepherd, FNP